The Web address of this

 causes you major guilt, one at a time.
 For each rule that someone

-else originated, define your own rule, and give yourself permission to
+else taught you, define your own rule, and give yourself permission to

 live by it